Cat Arthritis: Early Signs and Simple Home Changes That May Help

 • Stiffness after rest, especially after longer naps

-• Slower stairs or avoiding stairs altogether
+• Slower stairs or avoiding them

 2.2) Grooming and coat clues